jenkinsci/delphix-plugin/README.md

 All contributors are required to sign the Delphix Contributor agreement prior to contributing code to an open source repository.
 This process is handled automatically by [cla-assistant](https://cla-assistant.io/).
 Simply open a pull request and a bot will automatically check to see if you have signed the latest agreement.
 If not, you will be prompted to do so as part of the pull request process.
 Read the full [Delphix Contributor License Agreement](https://delphix.github.io/contributor-agreement.html).

-## <a id="reporting_issues"></a>Reporting Issues

-Please submit bug reports, suggestions and pull requests to the [GitHub issue tracker](https://github.com/jenkinsci/delphix-plugin/issues).

 ## <a id="statement-of-support"></a>Statement of Support

-This software is provided as-is, without warranty of any kind or commercial support through Delphix.
-See the associated license for additional details.
-Questions, issues, feature requests, and contributions should be directed to the community as outlined in the [Delphix Community Guidelines](https://delphix.github.io/community-guidelines.html).
+Delphix Plugin for Jenkins support is included within the standard Delphix License Agreement.
+For any questions, bugs, or feature requests, contact us via [Delphix Support](https://support.delphix.com/) or the [Delphix Community Portal](https://community.delphix.com/home).

+All users can submit bug reports, suggestions, and pull requests to the [GitHub issue tracker](https://github.com/jenkinsci/delphix-plugin/issues).

 ## <a id="license"></a>License